monarch-initiative/kghub-downloader/docs/index.md

 poetry run pytest
 ```

-NOTE: The tests require gcloud credentials to be set up as described above, using the monarch github actions service account.
+NOTE: The tests require gcloud credentials to be set up as described above, using the Monarch github actions service account.